AlexzxelA/hello-world/README.md

 ## Beame Network Infrastructure

-Actions:
+Actions to employ:
-Developer registration using email-based procedure Deployment of Atom as entity to control access permissions for all devices intended to be a part of the network (customers and clients)
+ - *Developer* registration using email-based procedure
+ - Deployment of *Atom* as entity to control access permissions for all devices intended to be a part of the network (customers and clients)
-Deployment of Customer Edge Clients.
+ - Deployment of *Customer Edge Clients*.
 Each of the hosts, created on this step, shall be used as a Customer’s provisioning entry point.
 Any client that needs to be allowed into the network must undergo registration procedure as described below
-Provisioning clients into Customer’s network
+ - Provisioning clients into Customer’s network

 ***